-- Inspect that whether the switch box has appropriate warning signs and labels.
+- Inspect whether the switch box has appropriate warning signs and labels.

 - Ensure that the system is getting real input power from the power plant.
-It is because many times, the circuits blow due to changing power values.
+It is because the circuits often blow due to changing power values.

 - Check for any wear and tear on the electrical components.